-Siemens is a German publicly traded company with a dispersed ownership structure and no controlling shareholder.3 Its massive bribery scheme was carried out by lower-level managers in foreign jurisdictions.
+Siemens is a German publicly traded company with a dispersed ownership structure and no controlling shareholder.3 Its massive bribery scheme was carried out by agents and employees.
 Although Siemens is a German company with distinct corporate governance features, such as employee representation in the supervisory board, its bribery scheme fit squarely within the paradigm of dispersed stock ownership and managerial corruption that triggered the Watergate scandal, prompted the adoption of the U.S. FCPA, and continues to inspire international policymaking and discourse on anticorruption.
 We call this paradigm agent-led bribery.